 - Using hand sanitizer after touching surfaces outside the home

-- Using barriers like paper towels to touch door handles, faucets, steering wheels etc.
+- Putting up barriers like paper towels to touch door handles, faucets, steering wheels etc.

 - Mental tracking of contaminated items